Entanglement Entropy and Thermal Phase Transitions from Curvature Singularities: Holographic Confinement

 The remarkably simple picture of confinement obtained here is consistent with the one derived in~\cite{Gursoy:2007er}.
 Ref.~\cite{Gursoy:2007er} considers a class of 5D dilatonic spacetimes which is asymptotically AdS in the UV and analogous to the $\Mnu$ background in the IR.
 In our coordinates the AdS region is at large $r$, hence the IR region is similar to the $\MnuM$ background considered here.
 Roughly speaking, spacetime continues into asymptotic AdS instead of stopping at the brane.
 The behavior of the string in the asymptotically AdS backgrounds can be easily understood using Prop.\,\eqref{eq:string_property}.

-Let us consider a string anchored to the AdS boundary (or on a brane in the AdS region, i.e.~at large $r$) with endpoints separation $\Delta x$ in Minkowski distance.
-For small $\Delta x$, the string only knows about the AdS background and thus bends towards smaller $r$, as dictated by Prop.\,\eqref{eq:string_property} with $\nu=0$.
+Let us consider a string anchored to a brane in the AdS region, i.e.~at large $r$, with endpoints separation $\Delta x$ in Minkowski distance.\,\footnote{{Since the asymptotic AdS spaces considered here are cutoff by the brane, the string self-energy \cite{Schwarz:1982jn,Green:1987mn,Chialva:2009pg} is regularized \textcolor{blue} it does not feature UV divergences. }} For small $\Delta x$, the string only knows about the AdS background and thus bends towards smaller $r$, as dictated by Prop.\,\eqref{eq:string_property} with $\nu=0$.
 Increasing $\Delta x$, the tip of the string enters in the non-AdS IR region.
 In this regime, if $\nu<1$, the string keeps entering further into the IR since it still tends to bend towards smaller $r$.
 But if, instead, $\nu>1$, the part of the string in the IR wants to bend towards large $r$ as dictated by \eqref{eq:string_property}.
 That is, for $\nu>1$ the tendencies in the UV and IR regions are opposite.
 As a result the string does not go beyond a certain point in the IR.
 These behaviors are sketched in Fig.\,\ref{fig:stringAdS}.

 This phenomenon of saturation matches the behavior reported in \cite{Gursoy:2007er}, which was identified in terms of a non-monotonicity in the scale factor.
 It turns out that this saturation implies confinement asymptotically.
 The confining behavior is easily understood from the viewpoint of our analysis, for example by replacing the shaded region in Fig.\,\ref{fig:string} by asymptotic AdS.
 At large $\Delta x$, for $\nu\geq 1$ the main contribution to the string length would be the straight segment, that implies confinement as shown in section \ref{se:confinement}.